tgroshon/tommygroshong.com/content/posts/2024-02-26-dark-politics-for-engineers.md

 These tend to be pretty broad and universal things like the following:

-1. Get promotions you do not deserve
+1. Get promotions you do not deserve.
-2. Get ideas approved that are bad
+2. Get your ideas approved even when they are bad.
-3. Get rid of people you do not like
+3. Get rid of people you do not like, because you do not like them.

 We will not spend time on these, as they tend to be motivationally self-evident and, bluntly, everyone has both witnessed one or more of these first-hand, and